mlan/docker-postfix-amavis/README.md

 one number versions numbers, which refers to the latest version of the sub series.
 The tag `latest` references the build based on the latest commit to the repository.

 The `mlan/postfix-amavis` repository contains a multi staged built.
-You select which build using the appropriate tag from `full`, `milter`, `mda` or `mta`.
-The image with the tag `full`, which is the default, contain Postfix with anti-spam and ant-virus [milters](https://en.wikipedia.org/wiki/Milter), sender authentication and integration of [Let’s Encrypt](https://letsencrypt.org/) TLS certificates using [Traefik](https://docs.traefik.io/).
-The image with the tag `milter` does _not_ integrate the [Let’s Encrypt](https://letsencrypt.org/) LTS certificates using [Traefik](https://docs.traefik.io/).
-The image built with the tag `mda` only include [Postfix](http://www.postfix.org/)  and [Dovecot](https://www.dovecot.org/), which provides mail delivery via IMAP and POP3 and SMTP client authentication.
-Finally the image `mta` only contain Postfix.
+You select which build using the appropriate tag from `mini`, `base` and `full`.
+The image `mini` only contain Postfix.
+The image built with the tag `base` extend  `mini` to include [Dovecot](https://www.dovecot.org/), which provides mail delivery via IMAP and POP3 and SMTP client authentication as well as integration of [Let’s Encrypt](https://letsencrypt.org/) TLS certificates using [Traefik](https://docs.traefik.io/).
+The image with the tag `full`, which is the default, extend `base` with anti-spam and ant-virus [milters](https://en.wikipedia.org/wiki/Milter), and sender authentication via [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework) and [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail).

 To exemplify the usage of the tags, lets assume that the latest version is `1.0.0`.
 In this case `latest`, `1.0.0`, `1.0`, `1`, `full`, `full-1.0.0`, `full-1.0` and `full-1` all identify the same image.